borgg-dev/tensorprox/README.md

 Tensorprox employs a novel architectural design, creating a robust and adaptable DDoS mitigation system.
 This design strategically positions key components to ensure comprehensive protection of the target server, referred to as the "King."

-**King**: Represents the target server, the ultimate recipient of network traffic and the asset requiring protection.
-The King's availability and stability are paramount.
+**King**: It represents the target server, the receiver machine and the asset requiring protection.

-**Attackers & Benign**: These are traffic generator machines simulating real-world network conditions.
-"Attackers" generate malicious traffic, mimicking DDoS attacks, while "Benign" generates legitimate traffic to test the system's ability to differentiate between the two.
+**Attacker & Benign**: These are traffic generator machines simulating real-world network conditions.
+"Attacker" generates malicious traffic, mimicking DDoS attacks, while "Benign" generates legitimate traffic.

-**Moat**: This is the central component of the architecture, acting as a routing firewall and scrubbing center.
-The Moat is run by miners and is responsible for inspecting all incoming traffic, filtering out malicious packets, and forwarding legitimate traffic to the King.
+**Moat**: It is run by miners and acts as a routing firewall and scrubbing center.
+The Moat is responsible for inspecting all incoming traffic, filtering out malicious packets, and forwarding legitimate traffic to the King.
 The Moat leverages Advanced Forwarding eXpress Data Path (AF_XDP) for high-performance packet processing.

 The system works by positioning the Moat strategically between the traffic generators (Attacker and Benign) and the King.
 All traffic must pass through the Moat, which analyzes and filters it based on pre-defined rules and dynamically learned patterns.